hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/08_differential_peaks.md

 > *NOTE:* the X11 server is the program on your laptop that drives the user's display and handles connections from X11 clients.
 If you are using a Mac, this will be [XQuartz](https://www.xquartz.org/) and for PC users this would be [Xming](https://sourceforge.net/projects/xming/).
 You should already have these installed on your laptops.

-To setup X11 forwarding on Orchestra we need to log in to Orchestra using the `-X` parameter to enable X11 forwarding:
+To set up X11 forwarding on Orchestra we need to log in to Orchestra using the `-X` parameter to enable X11 forwarding:

 	$ ssh -X ecommons_id@orchestra.med.harvard.edu